Katie White (politician): Career before Parliament

 After graduating White did an internship in Washington DC where she first became interested in the issue of climate change.
 She went on to work at Friends of the Earth; during her time there she co-led the campaign for the Climate Change Act 2008.

-In 2009 White aided the UK government to prepare for the United Nations Climate Change Conference in Copenhagen, and went on to work at the newly created Department for Energy and Climate Change.
+In 2009 White aided the UK government to prepare for the United Nations Climate Change Conference in Copenhagen, and went on to work at the newly created Department of Energy and Climate Change.
 From October 2012 to April 2014 she was European campaigns director of One.org, and she then became an independent campaigns director.

 She worked for WWF as Director for Campaigns and Advocacy from September 2019 to April 2024, and in 2019 she joined private school operator Nord Anglia Education, leading their charitable foundation.
 White is a trustee of the Mindfulness Initiative, which works with politicians to introduce the practice of mindfulness into policy-making.